A highflier across corporate and disputes practices alike, Alston & Bird’s name is spreading as the crow flies…

 Callbacks

-Each office handles the callback process uniquely.
-Some offices conduct interviews over lunch or dinner, others may conduct them in pairs.
-Price tells us that “in each instance, however, candidates meet with a combination of partners and associates from various practice groups, levels of seniority, and committees.”
-All candidates see their schedules in advance of the interview.
+Each office handles the callback process differently.
+Some offices conduct interviews over lunch or dinner, others may conduct them in pairs with interviewers.
+Saporito tells us that “however, in each instance, all candidates receive their schedules in advance of their interview.”
+There is opportunity to meet with a variety of attorneys from various practice groups, levels of seniority and firm committees.

-Price tell us that the callback isn’t “only for us to get to know the candidate, but also for the candidate to learn enough about us to decide whether to start their career with the firm.”
-For that reason, the firm ensures they interview candidates in a way that “encourages open dialogue and two-way conversations.
-To achieve this, we ask open-ended questions that allow candidates to provide us with examples of past experiences and achievements.”
+Saporito tells us that the callback “helps us get to know candidates and assist them in learning about the firm and whether they want to begin their career at the firm.”
+For that reason, the firm ensures they interview candidates with open dialogue and two-way conversations.
+This is to “encourage them to provide us with examples of their past experiences and achievements.”

 Top tips for this stage: